 In addition to the Teacher of the Year award we honor eight high school journalism teachers and media advisers who go above and beyond the call of duty as Distinguished Advisers and Special Recognition Advisers.

 How to Apply

-An advisory panel made up of a newspaper editor, the current Teacher of the Year, leaders of scholastic journalism organizations, the chair of the scholastic journalism division of the Association for Education in Journalism and Mass Communication, the senior projects director for the American Society of News Editors and Fund staff confers to select the honored teachers.
+An advisory panel made up of a newspaper editor, the current Teacher of the Year, leaders of scholastic journalism organizations, the chair of the scholastic journalism division of the Association for Education in Journalism and Mass Communication, and a Fund board member confers to select the honored teachers.
 They weigh each teacher's service in journalism organizations, personal and publication awards, quality of their students and of the school newspaper, newsmagazine or online publication, their philosophy and approach to student press rights and ethics.

 The teacher with the highest score is selected Teacher of the Year, the four teachers with the next highest scores are named Distinguished Advisers.
 Special Recognition Advisers are chosen for their good showing against the criteria.
 All applicants are notified of their status in the competition in September.

 The Teacher of the Year program is co-sponsored by the Columbia Scholastic Press Association, the Poynter Institute for Media Studies and The Wall Street Journal.